praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 Both the `PaginationParams` and the `OrderingParams` parameter types accept configuration.
 This means you can not only customize how you allow to paginate and sort, but also you can do it on a per parameter and action basis.
 Let's take a look at the existing available configuration tweaks.

 The built-in pagination supports two types of collection traversal.
-What we call `page` vs. `cursor`-based.
+What we call `page` vs. `cursor`-based pagination.

 ### Page-based Pagination